The Witch-Hunt that blighted the European landscape for more than 200 years was a general but nonetheless clearly defined historical development.

 Active for just two years (1645-7) Hopkins was responsible for at least 230 of the more than 400 executions for witchcraft committed during the Civil War taking as he did so witch-hunting to its logical conclusion shamefacedly and without conscience – that if there were witches needing to be killed why not make money doing it?

-Mathew Hopkins was to disappear from history as suddenly as he had emerged but the point had been made.
+Mathew Hopkins was to disappear from history as suddenly as he had emerged but the point had been made, if unintentionally so.

 The last woman hanged for witchcraft in England was Alice Molland found guilty at Exeter Assizes in 1685, and the last person prosecuted Jane Wenham at Hertford in 1712.*